idaocracy/NaninovelSceneAssistant/README.md

 - Select/Deselect All: Will check/uncheck all the parameter options for the current object.
 - Default: Will attempt to retrieve the default value for the parameter (some which are set in the object's configuration menu)
 - Reset: Will reset all values of the current object.
 - Rollback: Will perform a faux rollback that resets all values found in the scene.

+**Pose Options (Editor only, only available for Backgrounds and Characters):**
+- Load Pose: Use this to load one of the available poses.
+- Save Pose: Name a pose and once saved, it will be copied alongside the object's current values directly to the actor or shared configuration.

 ## Current limitations
 - The float parameter fields are fugly as heck.
 Unfortunately due to the limitations of FloatField, I couldn't make them any prettier.